Skip to main content

 3. Connect: Pixel Position X output → HSL to RGB Hue → R/G/B to Combine ColorOutput

-Understanding Pixel Position Coordinates
+Understanding Pixel Position coordinates

 Pixel Position provides a normalized position for each pixel: